joshcbrown/haculator/README.md

 ## roadmap
 i have a few plans for the project moving forward:
 - [ ] add exponentiation and logarithms to the expression grammar
+- [ ] add the ability to solve multiple linear equations
 - [ ] make a toy programming language with the calculator as a foundation

 ## credit